 Figure 3: Copper assay results from rock chip sampling at Riversdale North and Billabong Creek underlain by airborne magnetics.

-DevEx is currenlty progressing towards a drilling program in early 2020.
+DevEx is currently progressing towards a drilling program in early 2020.

 A program of targeted ground geophysics (Induced Polarisation) is currently being planned to test several of the recently identified prospects.
 In conjunction with this planned activity, the Company continues to make progress in landowner engagement with the purpose of entering into Rural Land Access Agreements (RLAAs) over these and prospects.